TarsCloud/TarsDocs_en/env/tarsgo.md

 And TarsGo is downloaded to path: `$GOPATH/src/github.com/TarsCloud/TarsGo/`.

-If you can find source code of TarsGo in this path, please check the above steps.
+If you cannot find source code of TarsGo in this path, please check the above steps.

 After TarsGo is downloaded, install `tars2go`: